-- The types of classes and services and number of students per teacher will be different in every charter school.
-For example, charter schools do not have to offer transportation.
-But if a student’s IEP includes a certain type of transportation to and from school, the charter school would have to provide it.
+- The types of classes and services, and the number of students per teacher, will be different in every charter school.
+For example, charter schools do not have to offer transportation to all students.
+But if a student’s IEP includes a certain type of transportation to and from school, the charter school would have to offer it.

-Visit the TEA charter schools web page to learn more about charter schools in Texas.
+Visit the Texas Education Agency charter schools web page to learn more about charter schools in Texas.
 When visiting a charter school, it’s a good idea to ask questions about what they can offer for your child.

 - They might have fewer students per teacher.

 - They might have a specific focus that would benefit your child.
-For example, some private schools focus on children with a specific disability.
+For example, some private schools focus on children with a certain disability.

-- Students might not be required to take standardized tests like STAAR, though some private schools do offer these tests to help out students who will eventually move to public schools.
+- Students might not need to take standardized tests like STAAR.
+But some private schools do offer these tests to help out students who will eventually move to public schools.

 - They are not required by law to have special education services or follow a student’s IEP.
 Many do not offer accommodations or modifications.
-(But in some cases a child at a private school can get some special education services from their public school district.
-If you believe a private school works best for your child, but they are not able to get a service they need there, talk to your public school district’s special education department if you think this might apply to your child.)
+In some cases, a child attending a private school can get some special education services from their public school district.
+If you believe a private school works best for your child, but they are not able to get a service they need there, talk to your public school district’s special education department about options.
+This is called dual enrollment.

 - Many parents find them too expensive.
 You can ask about their financial aid program.

-We want our children to learn in the Least Restrictive Environment (LRE) possible, but what if our children need to learn in a more specialized environment?
+We want our children to learn in the Least Restrictive Environment (LRE) possible.
+But what if our children need to learn in a more specialized environment?
 There are schools in Texas that work only with students with certain disabilities.
 K12 Academics has lists of specialized schools in Texas.
-Many are private schools, but some are public schools too!
+Many are private schools, but some are public schools.

 Homeschooling in Texas: What You Need to Know